AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/v2-v3-upgrade-guide.md

 # Upgrading from MSAL Angular v2 to v3

-MSAL Angular v3 brings our Angular wrapper up-to-date with the latest version of MSAL common, and with out-of-the-box support for Angular 15, 16, 17, 18 and rxjs 7.
+MSAL Angular v3 brings our Angular wrapper up-to-date with the latest version of MSAL Common, and with out-of-the-box support for Angular 15, 16, 17, 18 and rxjs 7.

 This guide will demonstrate changes needed to migrate an existing application from `@azure/msal-angular` v2 to v3.